-The contemporary writing and production major will develop the skills and knowledge to function as a professional writer, arranger, and producer under a wide variety of conditions and music industry environments.
+The contemporary writing and production major develops the skills and knowledge to function as a professional writer, arranger, and producer for current and new media under a wide variety of conditions and music industry environments.

 A Versatile Skill Set